SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 struct Root {
     // parsing pointer is at position 0 u8 oneByte
-    // parsing pointers is at position 1 u32 oneInt
+    // parsing pointer is at position 1 u32 oneInt
-    // parsing pointers is at position 5
+    // parsing pointer is at position 5
     Block2 sim
-    // parsing pointers is at position 5
+    // parsing pointer is at position 5
     Block2 sim
-    // parsing pointers is at position 5 u8 oneByte
+    // parsing pointer is at position 5 u8 oneByte
-    // parsing pointers is at position 6
+    // parsing pointer is at position 6
 }

 struct Block2@(offset=9){
-    // parsing pointers is at position 9 u8[] content[4]
+    // parsing pointer is at position 9 u8[] content[4]
-    // parsing pointers is at position 13
+    // parsing pointer is at position 13
 }
 ```